Collard greens are a staple in Southern cooking, and for a good reason. This nutrient-packed vegetable is not only delicious but is also easy to grow.

 The Takeaway on Growing Collard Greens

-Collard greens are an excellent addition to any vegetable garden, not only for their nutritional benefits but also for aesthetic value.
+Collard greens are an excellent addition to any vegetable garden, not only for their nutritional benefits but also for their aesthetic value.

 They grow well in many climates and can be harvested throughout the winter.
 Collards are high in fiber, vitamins A, C, and K, and minerals like calcium and potassium.